climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 The **A** button returns the ``||fwdMotors:servo||`` to 0 degrees!

 hint~
-Once your Smart Garbage Bin is full, press the **A** button to close the door!
+Once your smart garbage bin is full, press the **A** button to close the door!

 ```blocks
 input.onButtonPressed(Button.A, function () {